 Baptism doesn’t make you a believer – it shows that you already believe.
 Baptism does not “save” you, only your faith in Christ does that.
 Baptism is like a wedding ring, it’s the outward symbol of the commitment you make in your heart.
 “For it is by grace you have been saved, through faith…it is a gift of God – not by works, so that no one can boast.”
 (Ephesians 2:8, 9).

 It illustrates a new life as a Christian.
 “When someone becomes a Christian he becomes a brand new person inside.
 The old life has passed away and a new life has begun.”
-(2 Cor.
-5:17) “By our baptism then, we are buried with Him and shared His death, in order that, just as Christ was raised from the dead…so also we may live a new life!”
-(Rom 6:4)
+(2 Corinthians 5:17) “By our baptism then, we are buried with Him and shared His death, in order that, just as Christ was raised from the dead…so also we may live a new life!”
+(Romans 6:4)

 Who should be baptized and when?